TestLink Tutorial

 2. Enter the details about the step action

-3. Click save it and add another step action OR click save and exit tab if there is no more test step to add
+3. Click “Save and add another step action” OR click “Save and exit” if there is no more test step to add

-Step 8) Once you save and exit the test step, it will appear like this
+Step 8) Once you save and exit the test step, it appears like this.

 Assigning Test Case to Test Plan